contains : Schema

 For example, consider an array of 10 items where 5 of its items validate

-against the contains
+against the contains subschema (and neither

-nor maxContains
+minContains nor

 Remember that JSON Schema is a constraint-driven language.